bedatadriven/activityinfo-R/tests/testthat/_snaps/forms.md

-# Creating a form schema with formSchemaFromData() from data works with factor columns using importTable()
+# Creating a form schema with formSchemaFromData() from data works with factor columns using importRecords()

     Code
       larlar2